 To measure a one-time event, press the Trigger Mode button and choose Single (on some scopes, Normal).
 Set the Trigger Source to the channel of interest (e.g channel 1).
 Set the Trigger Slope to rising, and adjust the trigger level knob to the midpoint of your expected event (e.g. 2.5 V).
-To measure a repetitive event, press the Trigger Mode button and choose Auto Lvl.
+To measure a repetitive event, press the Trigger Mode button and choose Auto LvI.

 It is easy to misconfigure an oscilloscope and thus miss your signal.
 Always test your scope on a known signal before attempting to measure an unknown signal.
-Use AUTO mode to measure a 1.0 KHz TTL-level square wave clock signal coming from the function generator on your breadboard.
+Use Auto mode to measure a 1.0 KHz TTL-level square wave clock signal coming either from the function generator on a large breadboard or the function generator in the scope (square wave, V{p-p} 5V, offset +2.5V).
 The AutoScale button may be helpful here.
 Use the cursors or automatic measurement capability to find the amplitude and frequency.
-Use SINGLE mode to measure the waveform as you toggle a logic switch.
+Use Single mode to measure the waveform as you toggle a logic switch.
 The AutoScale button won't help you at all here.
 Do you observe any switch bounce?